tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 T> You'll need to restart the Django development server (or ensure it restarted itself) every time you modify template tags.
 If the server doesn't restart, Django won't register the tags.

 ### Parameterised Template Tags
 We can also *parameterise* the template tags we create, allowing for greater flexibility.
 As an example, we'll use parameterisation to highlight which category we are looking at when visiting its page.
-Adding in a parameter is easy - we can update the `get_category_list()` method as follows.
+Adding in a parameter is easy -- we can update the `get_category_list()` method as follows.

 {lang="python",linenos=off}
-	def get_category_list(cat=None):
+	def get_category_list(current_category=None):
-	    return {'cats': Category.objects.all(),
+	    return {'categories': Category.objects.all(),
-	            'act_cat': cat}
+	            'current_category': current_category}

-Note the inclusion of the `cat` parameter to `get_category_list()`, which is optional - and if you don't pass in a category, `None` is used as the subsequent value.
+Note the inclusion of the `current_category` optional parameter to `get_category_list()`.
+If a parameter is not passed along, `None` is used instead (implying there is no currently selected category).

-We can then update our `base.html` template which makes use of the custom template tag to pass in the current category - but only if it exists.
+We can then update our `base.html` template which makes use of the custom template tag to pass in the current category -- but only if it exists.

 {lang="html",linenos=off}
 	<div>